Kai-Barry/nutshell/README.md

 `50 23 * * * cd /var/www/html && php stats/compareDictionary.php`

 Each day, just before midnight, this will log the sites that were accessed that day and the ones newly created that day.

+### Final changes

+Finally, the sitemap files will need to be updated to reflect your actual domain, if needed/used.